Bouke/HAP/README.md

 ## Linux

 Currently Linux is not supported due to use of NetService, which is not (yet) available in Swift-Foundation.
-Also there is a dependency on CommonCrypto, an Apple specific library to handle crypto stuff.
+I've been working on implementing NetService, but the implementation isn't complete yet.
 Patches welcome.

+CommonCrypto has been replaced with the portable BlueCryptor; it uses CommonCrypto on Apple platforms and OpenSSL on Linux.

 ## Credits